 To earn $500,000 in GCI, we would need to close about 84 transactions.

-– If we know our conversion ratios, we will plug them in here.
+– If I know our conversion ratios, I would plug them in here.
 Otherwise, we may use an “average” of the market and assume until our tracking can verify.

 Assuming an 80% listing (buy or sell) to close ratio (and as you move forward you will want to divide buy and sell conversions for better figures), you would need 106 buyer and listing contracts to close 84 transactions.

-Then, we would figure our probable appointment-to-contract (buyer or seller listing) to determine number of appointments.
+Then, I would figure our probable appointment-to-contract (buyer or seller listing) to determine number of appointments.

-Assuming we have an 80% appointment to contract ratio, we would then need 133 appointments to create 106 contracts which would lead to our 84 transactions closed.
+Assuming our team has an 80% appointment to contract ratio, we would then need 133 appointments to create 106 contracts which would lead to our 84 transactions closed.

 Lead Generation Model:

-Then, we needed to know how many leads we would need to achieve this.
+Then, I needed to know how many leads we would need to achieve this.